Hawaiian Airlines Logo

 Hawaiian Airlines Logo 2001-2017

-In this version, all the elements are in their places, but they are decorated completely differently.
+In this version, all the elements are in their places but decorated completely differently.
 The girl’s head is detailed and slightly turned by her face.
-The eyes, nose, lips, and eyebrows are now clearly visible on it.
-Hibiscus is depicted in the hair, and the background flower has become non-specific, general.
+The eyes, nose, lips, and eyebrows are now clearly visible.
+Hibiscus is depicted in the hair, and the background flower has become non-specific and general.
 Changes also affected the lettering, as the designers abandoned the continuous style, separating each letter.
-The authors added two long sharp lines to the bottom word.
+The authors added two long, sharp lines to the bottom word.
 This version of the logo uses colors such as purple, blue, and red-orange.

 2017 – today